Gatvik/ClassTeacher-Assist/README.md

 Program to help the class teacher in class management

-Database: PostgreSQL (used via EF Core ORM)б г
+Database: PostgreSQL (used via EF Core ORM)